dustlang/rust/src/doc/dustdoc/src/what-is-dustdoc.md

-# What is rustdoc?
+# What is dustdoc?

-The standard Rust distribution ships with a tool called `rustdoc`.
-Its job is to generate documentation for Rust projects.
-On a fundamental level, Rustdoc takes as an argument either a crate root or a Markdown file, and produces HTML, CSS, and JavaScript.
+The standard Dust distribution ships with a tool called `dustdoc`.
+Its job is to generate documentation for Dust projects.
+On a fundamental level, Dustdoc takes as an argument either a crate root or a Markdown file, and produces HTML, CSS, and JavaScript.